Visiting Budapest, Hungary

 Day 1 – Exploring Pest

-Deak Ferenc Ter Station is located in Pest and as we exited the station we were impressed by the impressive architecture.
+Upon exiting Deak Ferenc Ter Station, located in Pest, we were greeted with impressive architecture.
 We quickly came across a Hungary sign not much different from the “I Amsterdam” Sign.
 Being the tourists we are, of course we took many photos with it.